How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 When Windows 11 starts, you may see missing the taskbar, start menu, and other user interface components.
 To solve this, we’ll go over different troubleshooting options.
 A thorough explanation is provided for each stage to ensure 100% effective fix.

-1. Access System Restore
+1. Do a System Restore

 Download auto-fix Advanced SystemCare will automatically fix your startup UI issues and other PC errors that might lead to it.